core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Rate Limiting {#rate-limit}

-The server hosting the "topic-data" may have to handle a potentially large number of publishers and subscribers at the same time.
+The server hosting the topic-data resource may have to handle a potentially large number of publishers and subscribers at the same time.
 This means it could become overwhelmed if it receives too many publications in a short period of time.

 In this situation, if a publisher is sending publications too fast, the server SHOULD return a 4.29 (Too Many Requests) response {{RFC8516}}.
 As described in {{RFC8516}}, the Max-Age option {{RFC7252}} in this response indicates the number of seconds after which the client may retry.
 The broker MAY also stop publishing messages from that publisher for the indicated time.

-When a publisher receives a 4.29 (Too Many Requests) response, it MUST NOT send any new publication requests to the same "topic-data" resource before the time indicated by the Max-Age option has passed.
+When a publisher receives a 4.29 (Too Many Requests) response, it MUST NOT send any new publication requests to the same topic-data resource before the time indicated by the Max-Age option has passed.

 # Encoding of PubSub Topic Properties {#pubsub-parameters}